 In this article, you’ll find nine to do list templates in Excel.
 We’ll walk you through the steps to creating your own to do list with checkboxes in Excel and the most common uses for a to do list template.

-You’ll also learn how to use a to do list template in Smartsheet, a spreadsheet-inspired work management tools that makes to do lists quicker than Excel, with more customization and collaboration features.
+We’ve also provided to do list templates in Smartsheet, a spreadsheet-inspired work execution platform that makes managing to do lists more collaborative and real-time than Excel.

 Basic To Do List Template